sunny-aguilar/python-dsa/educative/class-01/lists/intro-to-lists.md

 The elements can be accessed or ‘indexed’ using square brackets.
 The first element in a list is accessed using index 0 (as on line 7), the second element is accessed using 1, and so on.

 ## Important List Functions
+These are some of the most useful built-in Python list functions.